laxmikant-ainapure/upcxx/docs/build-devel.md

 For conduits we rather not support officially (including MPI and possibly ones with "experimental" status in GASNet-EX), there is an `UNOFFICIAL_CONDUITS` variable.
-At the time of writting this, the only impact of inclusion is to skip the given network(s) in `make tests` and `make test_install`.
+At the time of writing this, the only impact of inclusion is to skip the given network(s) in `make tests` and `make test_install`.

 #### Testing GASNet-EX changes